GE Link Hub vs. Wink Hub — What’s the History?

 GE Link Hub vs. Wink Hub — Differences:

-- Difference #3: Placement – You will need to plug in your GE Link hub at least 10 feet away from your Wi-Fi source.
-The Wink hub can be placed in a location that is at least 5 feet away from your Wi-Fi router.
-The Wink company also offers the Wink Hub 2, which comes with an ethernet port and can be connected to your router via an ethernet cable (the cable comes with the Wink 2).
+Difference #3: Placement – You will need to plug in your GE Link hub at least 10 feet away from your Wi-Fi source.
+The Wink Hub can be placed in a location that is at least 5 feet away from your Wi-Fi router.
+The Wink company also offers the Wink Hub 2, which comes with an ethernet port and can be connected to your router via an Ethernet Cable (the Wink Hub 2 comes with a cable).
 The ethernet connect allows for a better, faster connection.
 So, we’d recommend considering the Wink Hub 2.

 |Features:||Wink Hub||GE Link Hub|